wapmorgan/MediaFile/README.md

 | - sampleRate | - height |
 | - channels | - frameRate |

-It can retrieve following information:

-- For any audio:
-  - length
-  - bitRate
-  - sampleRate
-  - channels

-- For any video:
-  - length
-  - width
-  - height
-  - frameRate

 **Table of contents:**
 1. Usage
 2. API